-We were following a clear process for such a long time that it was a huge shock to go from months and months of working like a well oiled machine, to staring into the great blank abyss of the future!
+Following a clear process for such a long time made for a huge shock when we went from months and months of working like a well oiled machine, to staring into the great blank abyss of the future!
 We needed a plan, and fast.

-So here’s what I wanted to accomplish with the roadmap:
+So here’s what I wanted to accomplish with the Product Roadmap

 A crystal clear, totally prioritized list of product projects that the entire team helped to create, that anyone could reference and understand, and that was aligned with our company OKRs.
-(Objective Key Results, a system used by Google and tons of other companies to measure success – a post on our journey to adopting the system is coming soon).
+(Objective Key Results, a system used by Google and tons of other companies to measure success.)

 Why these things, though?

-Prioritization: like at most startups, every day we face the challenge of balancing unlimited needs and limited resources.
+- Prioritization: like at most startups, every day we face the challenge of balancing unlimited needs and limited resources.
 We’re constantly talking about priorities, considering importance vs. urgency, and seeing how our time is best spent.
-We live and breathe prioritization — out of necessity — but how do you apply that to a list of hundreds of requests?
-We needed the true priorities of each and every project (and sub-project!) compared to one another in order to act.
+But how do you apply that to a list of hundreds of detailed requests?
+We needed the true priorities of the big picture projects in order to act.

-Transparency and Collaboration: we use a TEAL management system that embraces transparency for the entire team and shared decision making power.
+- Transparency and Collaboration: at Bridge we use a TEAL management system for transparency in the entire team and shared decision making power.
 We seek advice, avoid making unilateral decisions without input from others, and ensure buy-in before moving forward.
 I wanted the process to be collaborative because of this, but also so that everyone understood the needs of the entire company and not just their own teams.

-Alignment: for about a year now we’ve been wrestling with Objective Key Results and finding the best formula for how it applies to us.
-This quarter we’ve finally ( 🙌🙌) arrived at OKRs that help us to organize around company goals and not get stuck in siloed team objectives, so having the product plan in sync with these OKRs too was essential.
+- Alignment: for about a year now we’ve been wrestling with Objective Key Results and finding the best formula for how it applies to us.
+This quarter we’ve finally ( ??) arrived at OKRs that help us to organize around company goals and not get stuck in siloed team objectives, so also having the product plan in sync with these OKRs was essential.

 Alright, great.
 Now how did I make it actually happen?
 Here’s the full debrief in 7 steps.